KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 For example:
 - Lucifer as Light-Bearer reflects a **mythologized luminosity** —
   not a remembered centropic state,
-  but Nyxea’s structural mimicry of luminous coherence.
+  but Nyxea's structural mimicry of luminous coherence.
   Per **Essence-as-Choice**, entropic essences do not begin in centropic orientation;
   the apparent light-bearing capacity is an inverse simulation of supernal order,
   not the remnant of an unfallen condition.